Overview

 Case 1

-A tooth with a large cavity close to needing a root canal.
-With timely intervention, we can preserve the vitality (nerve) of the tooth and buy many more years with the tooth!
+A tooth with a large cavity underneath an amalgam filling close to needing a root canal.
+With timely intervention, we can avoid a root canal and restore the function and aesthetics of the tooth!
+(Katana Zirconia | Kuraray Noritake)

 Caries removal, build up, and crown preparation/ impression/ delivery performed by Dr. Brian L. Vu